juancarlospaco/binance/README.md

   In Windows, if you get `400 Bad Request`, check the time, Windows like to change the time without warning after updates, set the correct time, up to the seconds precision, and disable Windows auto-update of time from the Windows settings.

-- Some stablecoin in Binance Spot wallet to trade with, >10 USD in USDT at least, >100 USD in USDT recommended.
+- Some USDT in Binance Spot wallet to trade with, >10 USDT minimal, >100 USDT recommended.
-- Some BNB coins in Binance Spot wallet for commisions, >1 USD in BNB at least, >10 USD in BNB recommended.
+- Some BNB coins in Binance Spot wallet for commisions, >1 USD in BNB minimal, >10 USD in BNB recommended.

 # Examples